PLP-MERN-Stack-Development/express-js-server-side-framework-ahsurej/README.md

 It includes middleware for logging, authentication, validation, and proper error handling.

-##A All my routes and middleware are in the server.js file
+## All my routes and middleware are in the server.js file
 ---

 ##  How to Run the Server